Login

 Good Food Map Reviews

 What are three words that describe the activities in this kit?
-Interactive, easy to use and fun
+Interactive, challenging, thought-provoking

 How effective was the resource in fostering critical thinking about food waste issues?